 While we provide a number of Python packages, you may need a package we do not provide.
-If it is a commonly used package, or one that is particularly difficult to compile, you can contact OSC Help for assistance, but we have provided an example below showing how to build and install your own Python packages, and make them available inside of Python.
-Note, these instructions use "bash" shell syntax; this is our default shell, but if you are using something else (csh, tcsh, etc), some of the syntax may be different.
+If it is a commonly used package or one that is particularly difficult to compile, you can contact OSC Help for assistance.
+We also have provided an example below showing how to build and install your own Python packages and make them available inside of Python.
+These instructions use "bash" shell syntax, which is our default shell.
+If you are using something else (csh, tcsh, etc), some of the syntax may be different.

 Gather your materials

-First, you need to collect up what you need in order to do the installation.
-To keep things tidy, we will do all of our work in
+First, you need to collect what you need in order to perform the installation.
+We will do all of our work in

 $HOME/local/src.
 You should make this directory now.

 mkdir -p $HOME/local/src

-Now, we will need to download the source code for the package we want to install.
-In our example, we will use "NumExpr", a package we already provide in the system version of Python.
-You can either download the file to your desktop, and then upload it to OSC, or directly download it using the
+Next, we will need to download the source code for the package we want to install.
+In our example, we will use "NumExpr," a package we already provide in the system version of Python.
+You can either download the file to your desktop and then upload it to OSC, or directly download it using the

 wget utility (if you know the URL for the file).